dwyl/ama/README.md

 ## Features

-- Search for keywords or entire phrases in your internal database of information
+- ***Search*** for keywords or entire phrases in your internal database of information

+Searching is the most important feature (once there are more than a couple of pages worth of questions)

 - Create a new question and target it at everyone or a specific person/group.
 - Share your question on existing internal/external social networks (depending on the sensitivity of the question)